29 Nov The Overhead Press – Is It Bad For The Shoulders?

 Proper shoulder mobility and stability must also present, as well as thoracic mobility to go overhead.

-While the standing press may seem simple, it’s the little details in this lift that really matter.
+While the standing press may seem simple, it’s the little details in the lift that really matter.

 This is a lift that needs to be executed with proper technique and that’s a problem for most.

-If there is not a full “lock down” of the body under the bar, the technique will be compromised.
+If there’s not full body tension under the bar, the technique will not be optimal.

 The use of proper breathing, muscular tension, and a proper set up is critical for pressing success.

-Dan John recently revealed the answer to an important question is his new book Before We Go.
+Dan John recently revealed the answer to an important question is his book Before We Go.